cisco/ChezScheme/IMPLEMENTATION.md

 contain the value `type-inexactnum`.
 The `iptr` type for `type` means "a pointer-sized signed integer".
 The `ptr` type for `real` and `imag` means "pointer" or "Scheme object".

+If you create a new type of object, then several pieces need to be
+updated: the garbage collector (in "mkgc.ss" and "gc.c"), the compiler to implement primitives that generate the kind of objects, the fasl writer (in "fasl.ss"), the fasl reader (in "fasl.c"), the fasl reader used by `strip-fasl-file` and `vfasl-convert-file` (in "strip.ss"), the vfasl writer (in "vfasl.ss"), and the inspector (in "inspect.ss").

 # Functions and Calls